CocoaPods/guides.cocoapods.org/guides/using-cocoapods.md

 Note that steps 3 onwards are skipped if the CocoaPods static library is already in your project.

 This is largely based on [http://blog.carbonfive.com/2011/04/04/using-open-source-static-libraries-in-xcode-4](http://blog.carbonfive.com/2011/04/04/using-open-source-static-libraries-in-xcode-4).

+## Pods and Submodules

+CocoaPods and git submodules attempt to solve very similar problems.
+Both strive to simplify the process of including 3rd party code in your project.
+Submodules link to a specific commit of that project, while a CocoaPod is tied to a versioned developer release.

+### Switching from submodules to CocoaPods

+Before you decide to make the full switch to CocoaPods, make sure that the libraries you are currently using are all available.
+It is also a good idea to record the versions of the libraries you are currently using, so that you can setup CocoaPods to use the same ones.

+1. Install CocoaPods, if you have not done so already
+2. Remove the `.gimodules` file
+3. Remove the repositories from `.git/config`
+4. Create your Podfile
+5. Run `pod install`

+### Switching from CocoaPods to submodules

+**TODO**

 ## CocoaPods Philosophy